andruschak/3d-printing/README.md

 Deja Vu - a garbled LCD - didn't we talk about this earlier?

 Well, it appears to be an issue with the A8 LCD and the Marlin software.
 Some comments seem to indicate a problem with the arduino refresh rates and the A8 setup.
 Others talk about interference.
-It is possible to click manu-menu-menu to have it reset without impact to the print process.
+It is possible to click menu-menu-menu to have it reset without impact to the print process.
 I am going to try and sheild the cable to see if that helps.

+Edit: Over the paste year I have moved the wiring around a few times and still have not been able to get through an entire print without it junking up.

 In the meantime, I hope it is something fixed in software.